redstreet/beancount_reds_plugins/zerosum/README.md

 scripts don't have to figure out where a transfer goes, and can simply assign transfers to  ZeroSumAccount:Transfers

-- Errors can be identifed easily since the ZeroSumAccount:Transfers will sum to a non-zero value.
+- Errors can be identified easily since the ZeroSumAccount:Transfers will sum to a non-zero value.

 I've found such "zerosum" accounts to be very useful in several other scenarios as well.